tomas-klecl/ZTM_portfolio_web/README.md

 # ZTM_portfolio_web
-- testing web server setup + Git and GitHub functionality
+Zero to Mastery web server project turned into a personal portfolio website.